VTech DS6621-2 Review

 Next, we moved on to comparing and ranking the range of each phone, pushing them to their limits to see just how far they would transmit.
 The transmitting capability of the DS6621-2 is exceptional.

 We conducted two different range tests for each cordless phone, looking at their maximum capabilities in a line-of-sight setting and with obstacles and other interference between the base and each handset.
 The DS6621-2 did very well in the unobstructed test, with the conversation being totally understandable with well over 840' separating the phone from its main base.
 This was the cut-off for top marks in our test but we kept going and found this VTech phone was still able to function properly with over 1100' between the handset and the base station.

 The range did drop significantly in the obstructed version of this test, as expected, but still had a better performance in our tests than the competitors.
 We were easily able to comprehend conversations even with approximately 390' and multiple walls separating the DS6621-2 from its base station.

 Ease of Use

 Next, we evaluated and compared how intuitive and user-friendly each cordless phone is.
 We looked at all the different basic and advanced functions of each product, comparing things like the ease of reading each phone in a dark environment, how easy it is to locate a lost handset, or place/receive a call.
 The DS6621-2 did fairly well without wowing us in this area of performance.

 We found the backlight beneath the keypad on the handsets for this phone to be much less bright than many others.
-It's still more than enough to dial a number.
-We felt that you would need to be very familiar with this phone to operate any of the more advanced functions in a dark place.
+It's still more than enough to dial a number in the dark but we feel that you would need to be very familiar with this phone to operate any of the more advanced functions in a dark place.